-In our first report regarding application fields of thermal oil technology we presented a thermal oil plant in the chemical industry.
-Due to its specific advantages compared with steam systems (low maintenance, no water treatment, exact control and less investments, regarding the advantages please see also this blog post) the thermal oil technology is the first choice for the heat transfer and the temperature control of processes for many producing industries.
-In our today’s report we present the applications from the energy industry.
+Due to its specific advantages over steam systems (lower maintenance, no water treatment, precise control and lower investment), thermal oil technology is the first choice for many manufacturing industries for heat transfer and process temperature control.
+In this article, we present applications from the energy industry.

 In the energy industry, heat transfer plants are used in many fields: Thermal oil systems for example are used for the heating of crude oil tank farms, for gas processing in gas power stations, in combined biomass heating power plants or in solar thermal power plants by means of thermo oil boilers.